victornonso/covid_risk_prediction/README.md

 ## 🧑‍💻 Authors

-Built with ❤️ by the eHealth Africa Data Science Team.
+Built with ❤️ by the victornonso.

 For inquiries: (mailto:victornonso44@gmail.com)